Dear Grad Student Heidi,

 Your Future Self

-In early 2018, I’ll be launching a Transitioning PhD blog series written for PhDs by PhDs.
-I’m working with colleagues who have transitioned away from the academy, and this blog series will cover the key challenges most of us faced—and you likely will, too, if you’re contemplating a transition.
-Sign up here if you want to be notified of these weekly posts as they roll out.
+In January 2018, I launched a Transitioning PhD blog series written for PhDs by PhDs.
+I’m working with colleagues who have transitioned away from the academy, and this blog series covers the key challenges most of us faced—and you likely will, too, if you’re contemplating a transition.
+Sign up here if you want to be notified of these weekly posts.